revaturelabs/interviewquestions/Java/Java Basics/Java Setup.md

 <summary><b> Show Answer </b></summary>
 <blockquote>

-- We need tools like javac, java, etc., which are located in the JDK/bin directory to compile and run java programs.
+- We need tools like javac, java, etc., which are located in the JDK/bin directory to compile and run Java programs.
-- Before compiling and running a java program, we need to set the path.
+- Before compiling and running a Java program, we need to set the path.
 This informs where JDK packages are installed.
-- **Note:** We don't need to set the path if we save the java source file inside the JDK\bin directory
+- **Note:** We don't need to set the path if we save the Java source file inside the JDK\bin directory
 </blockquote>
  </details>

 ---

-2.Why do we need to set environment variable for java?
+2.Why do we need to set environment variable for Java?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)
 <details>